 At various times since January 2004, we have amended our agreements with FhCMB.
 These amendments include a commitment by FhCMB to further develop exclusively for and transfer to us rights to proprietary technology and intellectual property rights in the fields defined in the agreements comprising principally plant-based human vaccines, human antibodies, and human therapeutic proteins and veterinary applications of plant-based influenza vaccines.
-For these activities, we have committed to make non-refundable payments to FhCMB of \$2 million per year for five years, aggregating to \$10 million, since November 2009.
-FhCMB was required to expend an additional amount at least equal to the amounts paid by us for the same purposes.
+For these activities, we have committed to make non-refundable payments to FhCMB aggregating \$10,000,000, in installments of \$2,000,000 per year over a five year period commencing in November 2009.
+During such period, FhCMB is required to expend an amount at least equal to the amounts paid by us for the purpose of engaging in services to further the development of the Technology.
+The Company and FhCMB are currently engaged in discussions to conclude a further amendment of the TTA.
+Among other things, the anticipated amendment is expected to have the effect of focusing future FhCMB research activities on designated product specific work that is mutually agreed by the parties.
+In making this transition in research focus, the Company will capitalize on the prior research activities that broadly advanced the technology to a stage of development that now enables product specific applications to be further advanced.
+Pending completion of such amendment, FhCMB and the Company have agreed to reduce current work efforts which will have a corresponding effect of temporarily lowering the research and development expenses being incurred by the Company.